lineis/django-rent-a-cat/README.md

 We have added multiple fields and methods to this entity such as a boolean availability field, attributes of the cat (coat length, gender, size, energy), and pictures.
 The items have been obviously repurposed into cat entities, though the model has not been renamed since this would have caused additional effort throughout the entire code and database environment.

 ### Order (Model)
 The Order model represents an order placed by a user.
 It has the following relevantfields:

-user: a foreign key to the user who placed the order.
+- user: a foreign key to the user who placed the order.
-ref_code: a character field that represents a reference code for the order.
+- ref_code: a character field that represents a reference code for the order.
-items: a many-to-many field to the OrderItem objects that are part of the order.
+- items: a many-to-many field to the OrderItem objects (cats) that are part of the order.
-ordered_date: a date-time field that represents the date and time when the order was placed.
+- ordered_date: a date-time field that represents the date and time when the order was placed.
-rental_duration: an integer field that represents the rental duration for the items in the order.
+- rental_duration: an integer field that represents the rental duration for the cats in the order.
-ordered: a boolean field that indicates whether the order has been placed.
+- ordered: a boolean field that indicates whether the order has been placed.

 It also has the following methods:

-__str__: returns a string representation of the order, in the format self.user.username.
+- __str__: returns a string representation of the order.
-get_total: returns the total cost of the order, which is calculated by adding up the final price of all the OrderItem objects in the order.
+- get_total: returns the total cost of the order, which is calculated by adding up the final price of all the OrderItem objects in the order.
-get_rental_duration: returns the rental duration for the items in the order.
+- get_rental_duration: returns the rental duration for the items in the order.

 ### OrderItem (Model)
 The OrderItem model represents a cat that is part of an order.
 It has the following relevant fields:

-user: a foreign key to the user who added the cat to their order.
+- user: a foreign key to the user who added the cat to their order.
-ordered: a boolean field that indicates whether the cat has been added to an order.
+- ordered: a boolean field that indicates whether the cat has been added to an order.
-item: a foreign key to the cat being ordered.
+- item: a foreign key to the cat being ordered.

 It also has the following methods:

-__str__: returns a string representation of the order item, in the format "{self.quantity} of {self.item.title}".
+- __str__: returns a string representation of the order item.
-get_total_item_price: returns the hourly rental fee of the order item
+- get_total_item_price: returns the hourly rental fee of the order item.
-get_duration: returns the rental duration of the order item.
+- get_duration: returns the rental duration of the order item.
 This is calculated as the rental duration of the associated Order object.
-get_final_price: returns the final price of the order item, which is calculated as the product of the item's price and the rental duration.
+- get_final_price: returns the final price of the order item, which is calculated as the product of the item's price and the rental duration.

 ### HomeView (View)
 The home page acts as an overview of all cats and provides an interactive UI through various filters.
 It can be accessed by clicking the *Overview* Button in the top header, but it is also the default home page.
 Each of the cats can be clicked in order to be referred to a detail page with additional information (see **ItemDetailView**).
 There are (non-chainable) filtering possibilities for the attributes coat length, size, and energy.
 The other attributes (gender and availability) are also displayed for each cat and one could easily add filters for them.
 The filters have been implemented from scratch and pass their input to the view class using a GET request.
 The view then filters the items and refreshes them accordingly in the context.
 The filters are not chainable since in Django, an already filtered query cannot be further filtered (due to database performance reasons) and thus a more complicated solution would have had to be chosen for this.
 The template `home.html` is used in the front-end, where the content design is very scalable: The cats, their attributes, and the filters are all accessed dynamically using the given context.